Offirmo/offirmo-monorepo--2021-legacy/1-foundation/practical-logger-types/README.md

 </p>

 This is an **internal** component of [Offirmo’s practical logger](https://github.com/Offirmo/offirmo-monorepo/wiki/Offirmo%E2%80%99s-Practical-Logger).
-* declares only TypeScript types/interfaces
+* declares only TypeScript types
 * **No code, 0 bytes** = will do nothing to your bundle size.
-* TODO explain the interface pattern

 ## Usage